Schongau, Bavaria

-Local history
+History

-The origin of Schongau is the current Altenstadt (lit.: old town).
-A large number of the inhabitants moved only a few kilometres into a new settlement founded on the Lech and took the name Schongau with them in the 13th century.
+Schongau originated from the town currently known as Altenstadt (lit.: old town).
+In the 13th century, a large number of the inhabitants moved only a few kilometres into a new settlement founded on the Lech and took the name Schongau with them.
 The hillside was far better situated to defend it.
-The town of Schongau is located very close to the former Roman road to Augsburg, Via Claudia Augusta (47 AD) and has its name from the Romans.
-In the Middle Ages, it was an important hub and an commercial centre on route Verona-Augsburg-Nuremberg and at salt road from Berchtesgadener Land into the Allgäu.
+The town of Schongau is located in close proximity to the former Roman road to Augsburg, Via Claudia Augusta (47 AD), and got its name from the Romans.
+In the Middle Ages, it was an important hub and commercial centre on the Verona-Augsburg-Nuremberg route and on the salt road from Berchtesgadener Land into the Allgäu.

-Lechrain, populated by the Alemanni, was under the rule of the Swabian Welfs until the 12 century.
-After the death of Welf VI in 1191, the Welf territories in Swabia changed in to the hands to the Hohenstaufen.
+Lechrain, populated by the Alemanni, was under the rule of the Swabian Welfs until the 12th century.
+After the death of Welf VI in 1191, the Welf territories in Swabia changed hands to the Hohenstaufen.
 Emperor Frederick Barbarossa gave it to the Hohenstaufen.
-When the last Staufer ruler Conradin had moved to Italy in 1267 to defend his power against Charles of Anjou, his ally Duke Ludwig II of Bavaria unexpectedly denied his help and demanded the payment of debts, which is why Konradin had to give away a large part of his possessions as the Duke of Swabia (called the Konradinian donation).
-In this way, the Bavarian dukes of Wittelsbach, who were ambitious to extend their influence into the Alamannian settlements up to Lech and came to rule the Lechrain in 1268.
+When the last Staufer ruler Conradin moved to Italy in 1267 to defend his power against Charles of Anjou, his ally Duke Ludwig II of Bavaria unexpectedly denied his help and demanded the payment of debts, which is why Conradin had to give away a large part of his possessions as the Duke of Swabia (called the Konradinian donation).
+In this way, the Bavarian dukes of Wittelsbach, who were ambitious to extend their influence into the Alamannian settlements up to Lech, came to rule the Lechrain in 1268.